jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W9.md

 -------------------------------------------------------------------------------

-<h1 style="color: darkred;">W7 - Pre-Production Package</h1>
+<h1 style="color: darkred;">W9 - Rough Cut</h1>

-Plan a one-minute, no-dialogue short film, creating a pre-production package that translates your visual concept into a realistic production plan.
+Assemble your footage and sound materials into a complete sequence that reflects your pre-production plan while allowing room for revision.

 > ❗ **Attendance and engagement are part of the rubric.**
 You are expected to work actively during class time and participate in all in-class activities.